chpc-tech-eval/scc/tutorial3/README.md

 </span>

 Pay careful attention to the hostname, network and other configuration settings that may be specific to and may conflict with your initial node.
 Once your two compute nodes have been successfully deployed, are accessible from the head node and added to SLURM, you can continue with running HPL across multiple nodes.

 As a sanity check repeat Steps 10-12 of the previous task: [Message Passing Interface (MPI)](#message-passing-interface-mpi), but this time do it for **two** compute nodes and check the new results of your benchmark.

-## Running HPC Across Multiple Nodes
+## Running HPL Across Multiple Nodes

 ### Configuring OpenMPI Hosts File